 What is causing our gap?

-What are we doing to achieve our aims and reduce our gaps?
+What are we doing to reduce our gaps?

-• Continuing to promote a variety of flexible working options for all employees.
+• Promoting flexible working options to enable a better work-life balance for all employees.

 Allergy Therapeutics is committed to achieving gender balance and our aim is to use our ongoing initiatives to continue to improve on this.
 We are determined to be an inclusive and diverse company and we will nurture the attitudes and mind-sets required to achieve this.